 This course introduces the fundamentals of popular American team sports.
 Emphasis is placed on rules, equipment, and motor skills used in various sports.
 Upon completion, students should be able to demonstrate knowledge of the sports covered.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/ Class Lab Clinical Credit
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-PHI 210 History of Philosophy3003Prerequisites: ENG 111Corequisites: None
+PHI 210 History of Philosophy 3